PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 # Protecting exported content data files

-We recommend placing the content directory outside of the document root, so the exported content is well protected.
-In this case it will not be accessible from the web server.
+We recommend placing the content directory outside the document root, so the exported content is well protected.
+In this case, it will not be accessible from the web server.

 If this is not possible, it could result in a security problem.
-Should any attacker know the UUID of desired content and also where it is stored, then he could determine the URL to obtain the desired content without permission.
+Should any attacker know the UUID of desired content and also where it is stored, then he could determine the URL to get the desired content without permission.

 Example of attacker’s URL: